In December 2018 Purition started using UK-grown chia seeds from the first-ever UK chia harvest.

 Hodmedod – named Best Food Producer in the BBC Food & Farming Awards 2017 – is the UK’s only distributor of UK-grown chia seeds.

 As Purition loves real high quality ingredients that cuts down food miles and supports local food producers, we jumped on the opportunity.
 We are proud to be the first UK wellness and nutrition company to use chia seeds grown in this country within our recipes.
-Read the full story here.
+Click to read the full story of UK grown chia seeds.

 To find out more about us and how we make Purition, watch our new video

 Nick Saltmarsh from Hodmedod tells us more.
 Not least the origins of the funny name…

 So, Nick.
 A bit of background.

 Three of us set up Hodmedod some six years ago looking at growing beans that were once popular and nutritious, but now forgotten about.
 Our first interest was in fava beans.
 That’s gone from strength to strength.

 And what happened next?

 Well we looked around for other forgotten beans.
 We found a farmer near Colchester who specialised in growing rare and specialised beans.
 Initially he grew quinoa, but then he started growing chia seeds.

 Chia seeds are originally a South American crop.
 Over here it’s needed specialist knowledge to grow the seeds – like using the available daylight.
 It’s now grown in fields with small beautiful purple flowers.
 The skill is timing the harvest so the seeds are not over ripe.